charto/docts/README.md

 Then it replaces any section titled `API` in your `README.md` file with new automatically generated content.
 For an example of its output, see the [API](#api) section below.

+If your package is a Git working tree and the `repository` field in `package.json` points to a Github URL, links to relevant parts of the code published on Github are added next to functions, classes and methods.
+Each link looks like `<>` or :octocat: and includes the hash of the latest commit which changed the relevant file.
+If that file is dirty in the working tree, the link points to whatever is on the current branch instead.
+This minimizes changes to the links while trying to keep them pointed to the correct location in latest code.

 Any additional TypeScript configuration should be defined in `tsconfig.json` in the root if your package.

 Usage